Jul

 What Do I Do If A Loved One Dies Without A Will?

-• Non-court Involved Affidavit of Heirship
+- Non-court involved Affidavit of Heirship document

-Here's how the formal application for the determination of heirship works.
+Here's how the formal application for the Determination of Heirship works.

 If you and your attorney have determined that it is safer to go the route of a court proceeding to establish how title to assets should pass from your loved one's estate, this formal action will be required.
-You, all other heirs, and two independent witnesses who would not benefit from any inheritance must all swear to facts of family history determining who are the legal heirs under Texas laws of intestate succession (who inherits if there is no will).
+You, all other heirs, and two independent witnesses who would not benefit from any inheritance must all swear to facts of family history determining who are the legal heirs under Texas laws of intestate succession (who inherits if there is no Will).
 These facts will be set out in the pleadings filed with the probate court in the county where the deceased person lived.
 A filing fee has to be paid to begin this action.

 Step Two

 The most cumbersome requirement to this proceeding is that the court must appoint an attorney ad litem to represent the interests of potential unknown heirs, and a notice to unknown heirs must be published in the newspaper in the county where the probate is filed.
 This is true in every application, even though all sworn pleadings show there are no unknown heirs.
-Apparently, people have lied frequently enough in the past that the Texas legislature saw fit to make these requirements in every case.
+Apparently, people have lied frequently enough in this proceeding in the past that the Texas legislature saw fit to make these requirements in every case.
 These two legal requirements add significant expense to the application to determine heirship proceeding.

 Step Three

 The court will conduct a hearing at which testimony backing up the facts alleged in the pleadings must be presented.
+The attorney ad litem generally appears.
 The applicant and a witness to the facts of heirship must appear.
 After the hearing, a summary of their testimony under oath must be filed with the clerk.
 If the court is satisfied with the proof, a detailed order determining heirship, setting out the names of all the legal heirs and their interests in the estate, will be issued.
 This order then is the authority for third parties to transfer property of the estate to the proper heirs.
-This should be sufficient documentation to allow the transfer of assets of the deceased.
+This should be sufficient documentation to establish who the legal heirs are.

 Step Four

-A certified copy of the application and order determining heirship should be recorded in the official public records in every county where the deceased owned real estate, other than the county of the court where the action was filed.
+In addition to creating a dependent or independent administration of the estate, a certified copy of the application and order determining heirship should be recorded in the official public records in every county where the deceased owned real estate, other than the county of the court where the action was filed.
 The county where the action was filed automatically picks up the application and order in its official public records so additional filing is not required there.

-Affidavit Of Heirship
+Informal Affidavit Of Heirship Document

-Sometimes, we determine after a review of the assets of the deceased loved one that a more informal, less expensive Affidavit Of Heirship would be sufficient.
+Sometimes, we determine after a review of the assets of the deceased loved one that a more informal, less expensive Affidavit Of Heirship document would be sufficient.
 If it is a small estate, with assets of lower value, this often will work.

 It is not always certain that third parties will accept the informal "Affidavit", but because it is so much less expensive than the formal court proceeding, it may be worth trying this first.
+If the "Affidavit" is rejected, much of the same information can be brought forward in the formal court administered Determination of Heirship proceeding and estate administration.
+There will be substantial additional expense if that occurs, however.

 Step One

-Like the formal Application To Determine Heirship proceeding, all of the legal heirs under Texas laws of intestate succession (who inherit if there is no Will) will have to be identified.
-The Affidavit Of Heirship then must be drafted, setting out the family history of the deceased loved one to demonstrate that these are, in fact, the legal heirs.
+Like the formal Application to Determine Heirship proceeding, all of the legal heirs under Texas laws of intestate succession (who inherit if there is no Will) will have to be identified.
+The Affidavit Of Heirship document then must be drafted, setting out the family history of the deceased loved one to demonstrate that these are, in fact, the legal heirs.
 The family history should include marital history of the deceased, names and dates of birth of children, and recite the date of death of any legal heirs that predeceased him or her.

 Step Two